 EISF Executive Director – Lisa Reilly

-Lisa Reilly joined the European Interagency Security Forum (EISF) in 2011 as Executive Coordinator.
-With the EISF’s recent expansion, Lisa has now assumed the newly created role of Executive Director.
+Lisa Reilly, Executive Director, has worked with the European Interagency Security Forum (EISF) since 2011.
 She has over 16 years experience in the development and humanitarian response sector, working overseas in a variety of programme management roles in both Africa and Asia.
 Returning to the UK in 2009 Lisa took up a position with RedR as Security Trainer developing and implementing personal security and security management courses, as well as undertaking a number of short-term consultancy projects backstopping and evaluating humanitarian response programmes.

 Starting as an engineer, Lisa’s security knowledge comes from implementing programmes in various conflict and post-conflict countries, subsequently enhanced through working with a variety of sector experts and on a number of research projects since her return to the UK.

-In her current role, Lisa exercises overall responsibility for the EISF Secretariat, supporting the collaboration and exchange of information and best practice between EISF members and EISF’s wider network of humanitarian security risk specialists, as well as liaising with and acting as a resource for UN agencies, academic institutions, donors, etc, to develop appropriate policies and best practice in security risk management.
+In her current role, Lisa exercises overall responsibility for the EISF Secretariat, supporting the collaboration and exchange of information and best practice between EISF members and EISF’s wider network of humanitarian security risk specialists, as well as liaising with and acting as a resource for UN agencies, academic institutions, donors, etc, to develop appropriate policies and best practice in humanitarian security risk management.

 EISF Research Advisor – Adelicia Fairbanks

 Adelicia joined the EISF as Research Advisor in June 2016.
 She brings with her eight years’ experience working in key international non-governmental organisations and research institutions supporting their humanitarian, human rights, and development work in developing countries across Asia, the Middle East, Africa and Latin America and the Caribbean.

 Adelicia has coordinated humanitarian response plans and activities at head office, regional and field levels for Save the Children and Merlin.
 She has worked across several sectors, including health, nutrition, WASH, child protection, and food security and livelihoods in major humanitarian crises over the past two and a half years, supporting responses in the Philippines, Nepal, Syria, Yemen, Iraq, South Sudan, CAR, Colombia, Central America, and Europe.